 We offer this training to enable the understanding of statistical process capability measures (Cp, Cpk, etc) and to interpret capability analysis outputs.

-Experimental Design for Process Development and Improvement
+Experimental Design for Process Development and Improvement (Manufacturing)

 The aim of the course is to introduce attendees to the benefits of statistical experimental design.

-Basic Statistics Training Course Program (Non-software based)
+Understanding Basic Statistics (Non-software based)